 According to Shem, parents should have an open conversation with their children to understand their concerns about being featured.
 “Is it necessary to feature your child?
 If so, seek consent before posting.
 If they are still unwilling, take their feedback into account.”

-In the fifth episode of our Growing Pains podcast, multi-hyphenate Paige Parker shared that her two daughters infrequently appear on her social media nowadays compared to when they were younger.
+In the one of our HoneyKids Asia podcast episodes, multi-hyphenate personality Paige Parker shared that her two daughters infrequently appear on her social media nowadays compared to when they were younger.
 “If I want to post them, I need to get my daughters’ approval!” she says with a laugh.
 “We have to consider their feelings when we’re out there in such a public way.”

 Public?
 That’s not me!
 Some parents might argue that their accounts are private and that they “are not influencers”, so they should be safe.
 Unfortunately, that’s further from the truth…